 - Don’t preserve the corn for long and also avoid over-baking it.
 Overcooking turns the corn ruby and firm.
 Three-five minutes are just enough for corn to cook.

 - Lastly, it is also advisable not to add salt in the corn while boiling as it will toughen the corn.

 - Boiled corn cob seasoned with pepper and salt is the most popular recipe.
 It is a healthy snack and is extremely delicious.
+Ensure to keep the salt content low to enjoy the benefits of boiled corn.
 Or, you may also consider grilling the corn instead of boiling it.